cse-labs/res-edge-labs/labs/aks/Res-Edge-Setup.md

 - Create Secrets
   - Make sure the `PAT` environment variable is set and has permissions to the GitOps Repo
+  - Note: Codespaces `PAT` expire, it is reccomended to create and assign your own `PAT`

 ```bash